Booking Terms and Conditions

 2.1 Each quotation is subject to availability and a potentially updated price at time of booking.

-2.2 You must ensure that you have read and accepted the final quotation and itinerary before booking and making the first payment, and that in making that payment you are undertaking to obtain and send evidence to us of appropriate travel insurance (see Insurance below at clause 8).
-We shall require your data for the ship’s manifest, and insurance evidence at the time of the final payment (see Payments below), but it is helpful if you can send the insurance evidence sooner.
+2.2 You must ensure that you have read and accepted the final quotation and itinerary before booking and making the first payment, and that in making that payment you are undertaking to obtain and send evidence to us of appropriate travel insurance in respect of each Traveller (see Insurance below at clause 8).
+We shall require each Traveller’s data for the ship’s manifest, and insurance evidence at the time of the final payment (see Payments below), but it is helpful if you can send the insurance evidence sooner.

 2.3 We reserve the right to correct any published prices, quote and itineraries and will do so when we become aware of such an error.

 2.4 We do not currently book flights (other than exceptionally) and you are responsible for doing so.
 Nevertheless, we hereby make you aware of the UK Air Safety List, which lists those air carries prohibited from operating in the UK: https://www.gov.uk/guidance/uk-air-safety-list.
 The EU carries a similar list: https://transport.ec.europa.eu/transport-themes/eu-air-safety-list_en, as does the USA: https://www.faa.gov/air_traffic/publications/us_restrictions.